When you sweat at night. What to do if you sweat a lot in your sleep

 2. Change bedding regularly.
 It should be made from natural fabrics, fresh and appropriate to the size of the bed;

-3. Do not sleep in stuffy pajamas and nightgowns;
+3. Don't sleep in stuffy pajamas and nightgowns;

 4. Don't eat before bed!
 Overeating is fraught not only with high night sweats, but also with bad dreams.
-People who have eaten a heavy meal before bed often complain of nightmares;
+People who eat heavily before bed often complain of nightmares;

-5. Try not to watch TV for an hour or at least half an hour and not to walk in the wilds of the Internet.
-Any excitation for the nervous system is undesirable if you really want to get enough sleep.
-But you can read for a dream to come;
+5. Try not to watch TV or surf the Internet for an hour or at least half an hour.
+Any stimulation for the nervous system is undesirable if you really want to get enough sleep.
+But you can read before bedtime;

-6. Take an evening shower.
-Abstract from all affairs, problems, fuss, and literally wash away fatigue under a warm pleasant shower.
+6. Take a shower every night.
+Abstract yourself from all your affairs, problems, fuss, and literally wash away your fatigue with a warm, pleasant shower.
 Ideally, take a contrast shower.
-But for many people, it is good only in the morning, before going to bed after such a shake for the body, it is difficult for them to fall asleep;
+But for many people it is good only in the morning, before bed, after such a shake-up for the body, it is difficult for them to fall asleep;

 7. Try not to fall asleep with problems in your head.
-This is difficult, and people tend to play out all possible negative scenarios in their minds many times, but this habit still needs to be fought.
-If your life is not the easiest period, take mild sedatives.
+This is difficult, and people tend to repeatedly play out all possible negative scenarios in their minds, but this habit still needs to be fought.
+If you are going through a difficult period in your life, take mild sedatives.
 Many of them act cumulatively and do not affect activity during the day.
-A person can be cheerful, enterprising, not feel tired, but as soon as his head touches the pillow, he falls asleep.
+A person may be cheerful, proactive, and not feel tired, but as soon as his head touches the pillow, he falls asleep.
 For an individual prescription, contact a neurologist or therapist.

-If all these points are familiar to you firsthand, and you are doing everything right, but the problem “I sweat a lot at night in my sleep” still does not go away, it’s time to get tested.
+If all these points are familiar to you firsthand, and you are doing everything correctly, but the problem “I sweat a lot at night in my sleep” still does not go away, it’s time to get examined.

 Sleep is not just a certain element of the cycle, it is the most important time for our body.
-He needs recovery, and sound sleep gives him that recovery.
-Do not ignore such a powerful resource by abandoning the sleep mode.
-Remember that the peak production of melatonin (the hormone of youth) falls at 23.00.
-And if you go to bed at least at 22.30, then the likelihood that you will really get enough sleep and feel alert and active is very high.
-If strong sweating interferes with healthy sleep, you need to fight it - and this is possible.
+He needs restoration, and healthy sleep gives him this restoration.
+Don't ignore such a powerful resource by refusing to sleep.
+Remember that the peak production of melatonin (the hormone of youth) occurs at 23.00.
+And if you go to bed at least at 10:30 p.m., then the likelihood that you will actually get enough sleep and feel alert and active is very high.
+If heavy sweating interferes with healthy sleep, you need to fight it - and this is possible.

-Increased sweating at night may be due to the use of certain medications and stimulants.
+Increased sweating at night may be a consequence of the use of certain medications and stimulants.

-Periodic night sweats are a common symptom and do not always indicate the onset of an illness.
+Occasional night sweats are a common symptom that does not always indicate the onset of illness.

 May occur:

-When sleeping in a hot room (such as during the summer heat),
+When sleeping in a hot room (for example, during the summer heat),

-as an effect of unnecessary emotions (for example, in people who have vivid, exciting dreams or as a result of a busy day),
+as an effect of unnecessary emotions (for example, in people having vivid, exciting dreams or as a result of a busy day),

-after the use of alcohol, drugs and other psychotropic substances.
+after consuming alcohol, drugs and other psychotropic substances.

-Increased sweating at night is more common in people who are obese.
-Physiological sweating at night is also characteristic of pregnant women and in the postpartum period.
+Increased sweating at night occurs more often in obese people.
+Physiological night sweats are also common in pregnant women and in the postpartum period.

-Excessive sweating at night is a very common symptom of an infection, especially a bacterial one, accompanied by a high fever.
-These can be simple infections like the common cold, but can also be the result of severe infectious diseases like tuberculosis, AIDS, and Lyme disease.
+Excessive sweating at night is a very common symptom of infection, especially bacterial infection, accompanied by high fever.
+These can be simple infections, such as a cold, but can be the result of serious infectious diseases, such as tuberculosis, AIDS, Lyme disease.

-Excessive sweating at night is the result of high body temperature.
-The build-up of fever is accompanied, most often by chills and a feeling of coldness.
+Excessive sweating at night is a result of high body temperature.
+An increase in fever is often accompanied by chills and a feeling of cold.
 In general, fever reaches its highest levels in the evening and at night, hence the symptoms that accompany its increase (including sweating and chills).

 Night sweats are a sign of menopause

 Excessive sweating (especially in the evening and at night) and hot flashes (combined with facial flushing) can be symptoms of menopause.
-These symptoms are often unpleasant for a woman - they create a feeling of discomfort, often accompanied by weakness.
+These symptoms are often unpleasant for a woman - they create a feeling of discomfort and are often accompanied by weakness.
 In this case, hormone replacement therapy is necessary - the use of natural preparations containing phytoestrogens and isoflavones.

-Hyperthyroidism is characterized by increased heart rate (rapid heart rate) and breaths, increased metabolism, weight loss despite increased appetite, increased sweating, especially at night, and decreased tolerance to high temperatures.
+Hyperthyroidism is characterized by increased cardiac activity (rapid heart rate) and the number of breaths taken, increased metabolism, weight loss despite increased appetite, increased sweating, especially at night, and decreased tolerance to high temperatures.

-Under optimal temperature conditions, patients with hyperthyroidism complain of feeling hot and often sweat.
-If you find these symptoms in yourself, you should consult a doctor and undergo diagnostic tests (the main study is the study of the concentration of thyroid-stimulating hormone and the total concentration of thyroid hormones).
+In optimal temperature conditions, patients with hyperthyroidism complain of a feeling of heat and often sweat.
+If you notice these symptoms, you should consult a doctor and undergo diagnostic tests (the main study is the study of the concentration of thyroid-stimulating hormone and the total concentration of thyroid hormones).

-The most serious disease that can manifest itself as excessive sweating at night is cancer.
-Night sweats appear, most often in the course of leukemia and lymphoma, especially if the patient additionally complains of weakness, fatigue, fever, and this increases the tendency to infection, fainting and bleeding.
-Additional symptoms are pale skin, swollen lymph nodes.
+The most serious diseases that can be manifested by excessive sweating at night are cancer.
+Night sweats appear, most often in the course of leukemia and lymphoma, especially if the patient additionally complains of weakness, fatigue, fever, and at the same time there is an increased tendency to infections, fainting and bleeding.
+Additional symptoms are pale skin and swollen lymph nodes.

-Excessive sweating in cancer patients is a symptom caused by tumor formation.
-It may also be the result of infection, which often occurs in the course of leukemia or lymphoma, or the withdrawal of drugs (eg, opioid analgesics).
+Excessive sweating in patients with cancer is a symptom caused by the formation of a tumor.
+It may also be the result of infections, which often occur during the course of leukemia or lymphoma, as well as a consequence of drug withdrawal (for example, opioid analgesics).

 Other causes of night sweats

-Excessive night sweats may indicate hypoglycemia (low blood sugar) - the sudden onset of night sweats, accompanied by pallor and anxiety, may indicate a decrease in blood glucose levels.
-This situation can lead, in patients with diabetes, eating food after taking insulin.
-In the event of the above symptoms, it is necessary to diagnose the concentration of glucose in the blood.
+Excessive sweating at night may indicate hypoglycemia (low blood sugar) - the sudden onset of night sweats, combined with paleness and anxiety, may indicate a decrease in blood glucose levels.
+In patients with diabetes, eating food after taking insulin can lead to this situation.
+If the symptoms listed above appear, it is necessary to diagnose the concentration of glucose in the blood.

-Excessive nighttime sweating after medication is rare.
-Night sweats are most often caused by drugs from the glucocorticoid group, but can also be observed with the use of antidepressants, salicylane or analgesics.
-It often also appears as a symptom of the withdrawal of the above drugs.
+Increased sweating at night after taking medications is a rare occurrence.
+Night sweats are most often caused by drugs from the glucocorticoid group, but can also occur with the use of antidepressants, salicylans or analgesics.
+Often also appears as a symptom of withdrawal from the above drugs.

 Night sweats in a child - what are the causes?

 Excessive sweating in children may indicate rickets, especially if it appears on the head and neck.
-The reason may be an imbalance of calcium phosphate dehydrogenase, which leads to changes in the bone-framework system.
-If parents constantly observe bedwetting and sweating in a child, it is necessary to consult a doctor.
+The cause may be an imbalance of calcium-phosphate dehydrogenase, which leads to changes in the bone-framework system.
+If parents constantly observe bedwetting and sweating in their child, they should consult a doctor.

-In addition, the child cries at night due to fever, especially high.
-Sweating is so strong that the baby has to be picked up.
+In addition, the child cries at night due to fever, especially high fever.
+Sweating can be so severe that the baby has to be picked up.
 This is not always a bad sign.
-Many parents deliberately use diaphoretic drugs to reduce the temperature of the child.
-Sweaty skin of a child, a wet forehead, can be a symptom of overheating.
-If the baby is under stress, he also sweats intensely at night, and these symptoms are exacerbated, for example, by nightmares.
+Many parents deliberately use diaphoretic drugs to lower their child's temperature.
+A child's sweaty skin and wet forehead may be a symptom of overheating.
+If the baby is stressed, he also sweats intensely at night, and these symptoms are intensified, for example, by nightmares.

-If no other warning symptoms accompany night sweats (eg, weight loss, weakness, fainting), the first step should be to ensure optimal bedroom conditions and hygiene.
-The room temperature should be around 18°C, the air should be humidified, and pajamas, bed linen and mattress should be made of natural materials.
-It is also desirable to use antiperspirants and other agents that inhibit the secretion of sweat.
+If night sweats are not accompanied by any other warning symptoms (eg, weight loss, weakness, fainting), the first step should be to ensure optimal bedroom conditions and hygiene.
+The room temperature should be about 18°C, the air should be humidified, and pajamas, bed linen and mattress should be made of natural materials.
+It is also advisable to use antiperspirants and other products that inhibit sweat secretion.

 It is worth trying herbal preparations that reduce sweating.
-Extract from the leaves of sage, affects the reduction of sweating.
-In addition, topical gels and ointments can be applied to reduce night sweats.
+Extract from sage leaves affects the reduction of sweating.
+You can also use topical gels and ointments to reduce night sweats.

-If night sweats persist despite following the above guidelines and/or are accompanied by other symptoms, you need to see a doctor and have the diseases and conditions listed above diagnosed.
-Rapid diagnosis is especially important in the case of cancers - the sooner they are detected, the greater the chances for successful treatment.
+If night sweats do not go away despite applying the above rules and/or are accompanied by other symptoms, you need to visit a doctor and get diagnosed with the diseases and conditions listed above.
+Rapid diagnosis is especially important in the case of cancer - the earlier they are detected, the greater the chance of successful treatment.

 Sweating can occur regardless of the time of day.
-As a rule, this process is not able to attract special attention, and it can be justified by various weather conditions or physical exertion.
-With the onset of night, sweating can occur during sleep, when a person is not able to control it.
+As a rule, this process is not able to attract special attention, and it can be justified by various weather conditions or physical activity.
+As night falls, sweating may occur during sleep, when the person is unable to control it.
 However, in some cases, it happens that a person’s body sweats a lot during sleep.
-What could be the reason why a person sweats at night?
+What could this be connected with, why does a person sweat at night?
 Let's figure it out.

 What causes sweating at night?

-First of all, when a person sweats heavily in a dream, this may indicate the presence of some serious illness.
-First of all, it is recommended to assess in detail the conditions during which a person is in a dream.
+First of all, when a person sweats heavily during sleep, this may indicate the presence of some serious disease.
+First of all, it is recommended to evaluate in detail the conditions during which a person is asleep.

-The reason that a person sweats a lot in a dream is external factors, which include the following:
+The reason that a person sweats a lot during sleep is external factors, which include the following:

 • warm bed linen and blanket.
-When choosing a blanket, especially with the onset of winter, it is extremely important not to overdo it.
-Warm modern blankets, especially those of a cheap price, have a filler in the form of synthetic winterizer and other materials of artificial origin, which not only warm, but also make you sweat a lot.
-The situation is exactly the same with bed linen - various terry sheets made of synthetic fibers can have a significant impact on the thermoregulation of the human body;
+When choosing a blanket, especially as winter approaches, it is extremely important not to overdo it.
+Warm modern blankets, especially those with a cheap price, are filled with padding polyester and other materials of artificial origin, which not only warm you up, but also make you sweat a lot.
+The situation is exactly the same with bed linen - various terry sheets made from synthetic fibers can have a significant impact on the thermoregulation of the human body;

 • night clothes.
-While looking for the reason why you sweat a lot in your sleep, you need to pay attention to your sleepwear.
-Like a blanket, clothing made from satin and silk can cause excessive sweating.
-Pajamas made of silk are ideally able to save sleep;
+When looking for the reason why you sweat a lot during your sleep, you need to pay attention to your sleepwear.
+Like blankets, clothes made of satin and silk can cause increased sweating.
+Pajamas made of silk are ideal for preserving sleep;

-• air temperature in the room.
-Excessive sweating at night can result from too high a temperature in the room where you sleep.
-For healthy sleep, the norm is a temperature of + 18-20 degrees.
-If the room is not ventilated, then the person contributes to the conditions during which the skin cover seems to “suffocate”.
-If the reaction of the body is healthy, then the sleeping person begins to sweat;
+• room air temperature.
+Excessive sweating at night can result from the temperature in the room where you sleep.
+For healthy sleep, the norm is a temperature of +18–20 degrees.
+If you do not ventilate the room, then a person contributes to conditions during which the skin seems to “suffocate.”
+If the body’s reaction is healthy, then the sleeper begins to break into a sweat;

 • alcohol and food.
-The use of spicy and spicy dishes, strong alcoholic drinks, especially at night, contributes to a strong activation of blood circulation.
-As a result, the need to cool the blood becomes the cause of severe sweating during sleep.
+Eating hot and spicy foods and strong alcoholic drinks, especially at night, greatly enhances blood circulation.
+As a result, the need to cool the blood causes severe sweating during sleep.

 Internal causes of sweating during sleep

-If, after all external factors have been eliminated, sweating continues during sleep, then this is a serious reason to consult a doctor.
+If, after eliminating all external factors, sweating continues during sleep, then this is a serious reason to consult a doctor.
 In most cases, excessive sweating during sleep is a sign of a serious illness.

-Sweating is the basis of thermoregulation in the human body.
-The thinnest layer of sweat located on the skin is able to cool the blood that enters the dense capillary network, while maintaining the ideal body temperature of 36-37 degrees.
+Sweating is the basis of thermoregulation of the human body.
+The thinnest layer of sweat located on the skin is able to cool the blood, which enters the dense capillary network, while maintaining an ideal body temperature of 36–37 degrees.
 This temperature can be considered the standard of good health.
-If there are any violations in the work of the body, then they can manifest themselves in the form of severe sweating of a person in a dream.
+If there are any disturbances in the functioning of the body, they can manifest themselves in the form of severe sweating in a person’s sleep.
 Many infectious diseases can cause fever.
-In such a situation, excessive sweating during sleep becomes a protective reaction of the body and a sign of the immune system's fight against infection.
+In such a situation, excessive sweating during sleep becomes a protective reaction of the body and a sign of the immune system’s fight against infection.

-If the patient goes to the doctor because of heavy sweating at night, then he will definitely be prescribed an x-ray of the lungs - developing tuberculosis may be the cause of this phenomenon in a dream.
-In addition, sweating, especially at night, may indicate the presence of a tumor - pheochromocytoma, lymphoma and malignant neoplasms, during which false signals from cells go to the thermoregulation center, causing hyperhidrosis.
+If a patient consults a doctor because of severe sweating at night, then he will definitely be prescribed an X-ray of the lungs - the cause of this phenomenon in a dream may be developing tuberculosis.
+In addition, sweating, especially at night, may indicate the presence of a tumor - pheochromocytoma, lymphoma and malignant neoplasms, during which false signals from cells are sent to the thermoregulation center, causing hyperhidrosis.

-People who have hormonal imbalances and metabolic problems can regularly throw themselves into sweat.
-Sleep sweating occurs in people with hyperthyroidism, orchiectomy, diabetes mellitus, and other thyroid disorders.
+People who have hormonal imbalances and metabolic problems can regularly break into sweat.
+Sweating during sleep occurs in people with hyperthyroidism, orchiectomy, diabetes mellitus and other disorders of the thyroid gland.

 The occurrence of hyperhidrosis at night can be a symptom of pathologies of the respiratory and cardiovascular systems.
-Most often, they suffer from patients with tachycardia, hypertension, people with atherosclerosis and sleep apnea.
-It is necessary to highlight the reasons associated with the emotional state of people.
-Often, anxiety and stress, as well as severe overwork, can lead to an increase in adrenaline in the blood.
-If during the day it does not have time to be spent, then its “remains” can come out in the form of sweat.
+Most often it affects patients with tachycardia, hypertension, people with atherosclerosis and sleep apnea.
+It is necessary to highlight the reasons related to the emotional state of people.
+Often, anxiety and stress, as well as severe fatigue, can lead to an increase in adrenaline in the blood.
+If it does not have time to be used up during the day, then its “remains” can come out in the form of sweat.

-Excessive sweating at night in women can result from hormonal and physiological causes that occur:
+Excessive sweating at night in women can occur as a result of hormonal and physiological reasons that occur:

 • a few days before menstruation;